beenlanced/law-orderCambridgeMA/README.md

 Nothing really fancy here to mention.
 Just pull files as needed and run the code or peruse the material for information purposes. <br>

+You will need the latest R computing code to run the examples and to obtain the relevant R libraries pointed out in the code. <br>

 ### Prerequisites

-You will only need appropriate access to machines, numerical software like Julia, R, Python, and Juypter notebooks, and set-up of possible ssh keys.
-If you are in the DSWB, these steps are assumed to have occurred already.<br>
+You will only need appropriate access numerical software like

-Please go [here](https://git.soasta.com/wiki/dswb/wikis/home) for more information <br>
+R. <br>

 ### Installing

-Lucky you.. nothing to install!
+Just R and maybe R studio or other variant to read the .Rmd file.